 The challenges continue in the new scenario we expect from peace negotiations, in which the Military Forces of Colombia must continue to fulfil its mission, intervening new phenomena of crime and represent a threat to security.
 The Military Rescuers are those who continue to provide care personnel involved in the development of military operations.
 The General Direction of Military Health will continue training personnel for the effective response to the care needs in the multiples theatres of operations that arise.

 Since 2002, is deployed nationwide the Advanced Trauma Life Support Airborne Group – GATRA (for his initials in Spanish) in response to the offensive of the military forces against the drug-terrorist organizations.

-Successes in saving lives, has identified this group as an important part of an integrated care, medical evacuation and transfer system, which articulates with the National Personnel Recovery Center (CNRP) and the Military Health Establishments of third level of care, external network hospital and / or Central Military Hospital, in order to optimize the use of available resources and capacity, reducing mortality and subsequent sequels in the injured personnel into combat with it.
+Successes in saving lives have identified this group as an important part of integrated care, medical evacuation and transfer system, which articulates with the National Personnel Recovery Center (CNRP) and the Military Health Establishments of the third level of care, external network hospital and/or Central Military Hospital, in order to optimize the use of available resources and capacity, reducing mortality and subsequent sequels in the injured personnel into combat with it.